esp0xdeadbeef/win-kernel-d/course-sysinternals/Part-03/transcript-edited.md

 - `CreateProcess` — This is the most frequently used API.
 - `CreateProcessAsUser` — We probably won't be discussing this in this presentation.
-- `CWCreateUserProcess` — An undocumented function, but that is how you create a user mode process from the console.
+- `ZwCreateUserProcess` — An undocumented function, but that is how you create a user mode process from the console.
 There are a couple of other undocumented APIs to create a process.
+- ... and more

 ## Parameters